colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 }
 ```

-The other method is the a another static one called `FourInARow.boardTokenToPlayerColor()` which turns board token values to player colour values.
+The other method is another static one called `FourInARow.boardTokenToPlayerColor()` which turns board token values to player colour values.

 Add it to the `FourInARowGame` class: